Auth Providers

 environment variable to provide a specific value for the token,

-rather than having the server generate one for you.
+rather than having one generated for you.
 If you do this, the value will not be printed to the console.

 Obot will persist the value of the bootstrap token on its first launch (whether randomly generated or